openpracticelibrary/openpracticelibrary/README.md

 ### Drafts

 Content is created in draft status by default.
-To publish, set `draft: false` in the front matter or run `hugo undraft` - for example, `hugo undraft technique/foo.md`.
+To publish, set `draft: false` in the front matter or run `hugo undraft` - for example, `hugo undraft route/foo.md`.

 ### Style

 These style guidelines apply to the Markdown files in the `/content` directory.

 - Use hyphens, not underscores, to separate parts of a filename.
 (The filenames are turned into URLs when the site is built.)
 - Where possible, avoid putting HTML in Markdown.
-Exception: the `<sup>` tag, which we're using for footnotes.
+Exception: the `<sup>` tag and anchors, which we're using for footnotes.
-- When linking to external sites, place the link into an "external references" section, and use a footnote to point to the link.
+- When linking to external sites, place the link into an "external references" section, and use a footnote anchor to point to the link.
 - Don't put the document's title into a heading (`# My Title`).
-Instead, just include the title in the doucument's front matter (`title: my title`).
+Instead, just include the title in the document's front matter (`title: my title`).

 ## Developing